breadboard-ai/breadboard/packages/website/src/docs/guides/breadboard-from-scratch.md

 ## Prerequisites

-These instructions assume that the reader has a normal consume (gmail.com) Google account.
+These instructions assume that the reader has a normal consumer (gmail.com) Google account.
 They will detail how to set up a new Google Cloud project.
 If you are using an existing Cloud project, or are a Workspace user, some of these steps may be different or may not apply.